-Ian Clark has served as a member of our Board of Directors since August 2020.
-Mr. Clark has served as a member of the boards of directors of Takeda Pharmaceutical Company Limited since January 2019, AVROBIO, Inc. since January 2018, Corvus Pharmaceuticals, Inc. since January 2017, Guardant Health, Inc. since January 2017 and Agios Pharmaceuticals, Inc. since December 2016.
-Mr. Clark served as a member of the board of directors of Forty Seven Inc. from May 2018 to April 2020, and Shire Pharmaceuticals, Inc. from February 2017 to January 2019.
-He also served as a member of the board of directors of Kite Pharma, Inc. from January 2017 to October 2017.
-From September 2019.
-He also served as Chief Executive Officer of Genentech, Inc. and as a member of the board of directors from January 2010 to December 2016.
-Prior to that he was the Executive Officer of Genentech, Inc. and as a member of BioOncology.
-Prior to Genentech, Mr. Clark spent 23 years in the biopharmaceutical industry in senior roles at Novartis International AG, Ivax Pharmaceuticals, Inc. and Sanofi S.A. in the United Kingdom, France and Eastern Europe.
+lan Clark has served as a member of our Board of Directors since August 2020.
+Mr. Clark has served as a member of the boards of directors of Takeda Pharmaceutical Company Limited, a pharmaceutical company, since January 2019, AVROBIO, Inc., a gene therapy company, since January 2018, Corvus Pharmaceuticals, Inc., a biopharmaceutical company, since January 2017 and Guardant Health, Inc., a precision oncology company, since January 2017.
+Mr. Clark served as a member of the board of directors of Agios Pharmaceuticals, Inc., a pharmaceutical company, from December 2016 to June 2022, Forty Seven Inc., an immune-oncology company, from May 2018 to April 2020, and Shire Pharmaceuticals, Inc., a pharmaceutical company, from February 2017 to January 2019 (until its acquisition by Takeda Pharmaceutical Company Limited), and Kite Pharma, Inc., a biotechnology company, from January 2017 to October 2017.
+From September 2017 to September 2020, Mr. Clark was an Operating Partner at Blackstone Life Sciences, formerly Clarus Ventures, LLC, a venture capital firm.
+Prior to that, he served as Chief Executive Officer of Genentech, Inc., a biotechnology company, including as a member of the board of directors from January 2010 to December 2016.
+Prior to that, he served as the Executive Vice President and Chief Marketing Officer of the Roche Group, a healthcare company, from April 2009 to December 2009.
+He first joined Genentech in January 2003 as Senior Vice President, General Manager of BioOncology.
+Prior to Genentech, Mr. Clark spent 23 years in the biopharmaceutical industry in senior roles at Novartis International AG, a pharmaceutical company, Ivax Pharmaceuticals, Inc., a pharmaceutical company, and Sanofi S.A., a healthcare and pharmaceutical company, in the United Kingdom, France and Eastern Europe.
 He started his career at G.D.
-Searle, LLC, a subsidiary of Monsanto Corporation, holding positions in sales and marketing.
-Ian received his B.S. in Biological Sciences and an Honorary Doctorate of Science from Southampton University in the United Kingdom.
-We believe Mr. Clark is qualified to serve on our Board of Directors due to his extensive experience in the biopharmaceutical industry, both as a director of multiple public and private companies.
+Searle, LLC, a subsidiary of biotechnology company Monsanto Corporation, holding positions in sales and marketing.
+Mr. Clark received his B.S. in Biological Sciences and an Honorary Doctorate of Science from Southampton University in the United Kingdom.
+We believe Mr. Clark is qualified to serve on our Board of Directors due to his extensive experience in the biopharmaceutical industry, both as an executive officer and as a director of multiple public and private companies.